Biden predicts Russia 'will move in' to Ukraine, but says 'minor incursion' may prompt discussion over consequences – KION546

 That includes limiting Russian transactions in US financial institutions — “anything that involves dollar denominations,” Biden said.

-“It’s very important that we keep everyone in NATO on the same page.
-That’s what I’m spending a lot of time doing, and there are differences.
-There are differences in NATO as to what countries are willing to do, depending on what happens,” he added.

-Emily Horne, spokeswoman for Biden’s National Security Council, said on Twitter that Biden “was referring to the difference between military and non-military/para-military/cyber action by the Russians.
-Such actions would be met by a reciprocal response, in coordination with Allies and partners.”

-The President also warned Russian lives would be lost in an invasion, along with potential Ukrainian casualties.
+The President warned Russian lives would be lost in an invasion, along with potential Ukrainian casualties.

 “The cost of going into Ukraine in terms of physical loss of life for the Russians — they’ll be able to prevail over time but it’s going to be heavy,” he said.
 “It’s going to be real.
 It’s going to be consequential.
 Putin has a stark choice.
 Either de-escalation or diplomacy.
 Confrontation and consequences.”

-Note: This story and its headline have been updated with additional reporting Wednesday.